harrydeboer/carranker/readme.md

 <li>When using Windows: use Powershell for the docker commands and Git Bash for everything else.
 Or prepend Git Bash docker commands with winpty .</li>
 <li>Clone git repository in sitefolder.</li>
-<li>Ask site owner for recaptcha key, recaptcha secret and fixer api key.</li>
+<li>Ask site owner for reCAPTCHA key, reCAPTCHA secret and fixer api key.</li>
 <li>Cp .env.example to .env file in sitefolder folder and fill in the blanks except APP_KEY.
 Do not use passwords with "" around them.
 REDIS_HOST and DB_HOST have to belong to the same subnet as the network in docker-compose.yml.</li>